Taliban rule out taking part in Afghan talks until prisoners freed

 The United States has said that after more than 18 years of war, it hopes negotiations toward a permanent political settlement and ceasefire can start in coming days, but Western diplomats and analysts see stark challenges ahead.

-Ghani said on Sunday U.S. President Donald Trump had not asked for the release of the prisoners and that the issue of releases should be tackled as part of a comprehensive peace deal.
+Ghani said on Sunday U.S. President Donald Trump had not asked for prisoner releases and that this issue should be tackled as part of a comprehensive peace deal.

 “The Afghan government has not made any commitment to release 5,000 Taliban prisoners before the start of any potential negotiation,” Sediq Sediqqi, a spokesman for Ghani, said in response to the Taliban’s statements on Monday.